Agriculture

 • Neglecting Monsoon Risks: The production of Rabi crops in winter reduces the risk of damage to crops due to excessive rain, waterlogging, and floods.

-Frequently Asked Questions on Rabi Season Months in India - Crops Grown & Importance
+Frequently Asked Questions On Rabi Season Months in India - Crops Grown & Importance

 1. In which month are Rabi crops shown?